adaptris/interlok-docs-legacy/pages/cookbook/cookbook-native-wmq.md

 ### Interlok Pre-requisites ###

 Before you can start Interlok that is able to consume or produce from or to MSMQ, you must first install the Interlok MSMQ sub component into your Interlok installation.
 All available Interlok sub components are shipped with the standard Interlok installation.
 Simply navigate to the _optional_ directory at the root of your Interlok installation and from there the `webspheremq` subdirectory.
-Copy the java archive file named `adp-jms-websphere.jar` to your _lib_ directory in the root of your Interlok installation.
+Copy the java archive file named `interlok-webspheremq.jar` to your _lib_ directory in the root of your Interlok installation.
 Finally you will also need to copy any required java archives for client access from your MQSeries installation into the _lib_ directory of your Interlok installation directory.
 Generally speaking this will be all `com.ibm.*.jar files`, along with `dhbcore.jar`, however additional jars may be required depending on the connection method.
 All configuration examples for can be found in the _docs/optional/example-xml_ directory as normal.

 ----